turingschool/lesson_plans/ruby_03-professional_rails_applications/cloney-island-week-1-retro.md

 #### Sandwich

-Everyone will have the opportunity to talk about their experience with the pivot so far.
+Everyone will have the opportunity to talk about their experience with the Cloney Island so far.
 Say something you've liked, something you haven't liked, and something you've liked.

 The project, code, teammates, instructors, and anything else about your experience is fair game.

-### Pivot Groups
+### Cloney Island Groups

 #### Get started